Cart

 For JackRabbit OG: the charging port is under the frame and at the front of the bike, near the front wheel.

-Then plug in your charger into a standard US 100-240V AC outlet.
-Please note, the JackRabbit cannot be recharged directly from a USB port or a car's 12V DC outlet.
+Then plug your charger into a standard US 100-240V AC outlet.
+Please note, that the JackRabbit cannot be recharged directly from a USB port.
+If charging in a car's 12V DC outlet, only the JackRabbit-approved 12V Ultra Portable Charger may be used.
+No other 3rd party chargers should be used on your JackRabbit!

 From a dead battery and using the included charger, a JackRabbit will take about 3 hours to reach full charge from a fully depleted battery.

-We also offer an Extra Battery accessory that works with both JackRabbit OG and JackRabbit XG, so you can instantly swap in more power
+We also offer an Extra Battery accessory and the RangeBuster Battery, both of which work with all JackRabbit models, so you can instantly swap in more power.

 JackRabbits use bicycle tires and innertubes that require air in them at the proper pressure to ensure safe and comfortable riding, and maximum range.